-I'm a PhD student in the Information School at the University of Washington, advised by Prof. Andrew J. Ko in the Code & Cognition lab.
-My research interest is in HCI education, particularly how we can leverage the wealth of work from design education (e.g., on perspective-taking, empathy, and creativity) to enable computing students to create inclusive, ethical, and usable software interfaces.
+I'm a PhD candidate in the Information School at the University of Washington, advised by Prof. Amy J. Ko in the Code & Cognition lab.

 I am a National Science Foundation (NSF) Graduate Research Fellow and formerly an Adobe Research Women-in-Technology scholar.